stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/FMC/FMC_SRAM_DataMemory/readme.txt

     - in Project->Options for Linker window, un-check the option "Use Memory Layout from Target Dialog".
 You can then import the scatter file dedicated for this example.
-    - uncomment "#define DATA_IN_ExtSRAM " in the "system_stm32f4xx.c" file

  <li> EWARM
     - use "stm32f4xx_flash_extsram.icf" as linker file (under Project\STM32F4xx_StdPeriph_Templates\EWARM)
-    - uncomment "#define DATA_IN_ExtSRAM " in the "system_stm32f4xx.c" file

  <li> TrueSTUDIO
-    - In the project properties window, select 'C/C++ Build'->settings node then the 'C Linker'->General node and use "stm32f4xx_flash_extsram.ld" as Script File (under Project\STM32F4xx_StdPeriph_Templates\TrueSTUDIO).
+    - In the project properties window, select 'C/C++ Build'->settings node ->'Tool Settings' Tab then the 'C Linker'->General node and use "stm32f4xx_flash_extsram.ld" as Script File (under Project\STM32F4xx_StdPeriph_Templates\TrueSTUDIO).

-    - uncomment "#define DATA_IN_ExtSRAM " in the "system_stm32f4xx.c" file
+ <li> SW4STM32
+    - In the project properties window, select 'C/C++ Build'->settings then in 'C Linker' file refer to " STM32F439NIHx_FLASH_extsram.ld".

 </ul>

  - Rebuild all files and load your image into target memory